-- differing and evolving legal and regulatory requirements in foreign jurisdictions, including laws and regulations pertaining to data privacy and security, consumer protection, tax, telecommunications, trade (including tariffs, quotas, and sanctions), labor, environmental protection, censorship and other content restrictions, AI technologies, intellectual property, and local content and advertising requirements, among others; - exposure to increased corruption risk and compliance with laws such as the U.S. Foreign Corrupt Practices Act, UK Bribery Act, and other anti-corruption laws, U.S. or foreign export controls and sanctions, and local laws requiring the maintenance of accurate books and records and a system of sufficient internal controls; - slower consumer adoption and acceptance of streaming devices and services in other countries; - different or unique competitive pressures, including as a result of competition with other devices that consumers may use to stream TV or existing local traditional TV services and products, including those provided by incumbent TV service providers and local consumer electronics companies; - greater difficulty supporting and localizing Roku streaming devices and our streaming platform, including delivering support and training documentation in languages other than English; - our ability to deliver or provide access to popular streaming apps or content to users in certain international markets; - availability of reliable broadband connectivity in areas targeted for expansion; - challenges and costs associated with staffing and managing foreign operations; - differing legal and court systems, including limited or unfavorable intellectual property protection; - unstable political and economic conditions, social unrest, or economic instability, including due to pandemics, natural disasters, wars, terrorist activity, foreign invasions (such as the Russian invasion of Ukraine), tariffs, trade disputes, local or global recessions, diplomatic or economic tensions (such as the tension between China and Taiwan and the tension in the Middle East), long-term environmental risks, or climate change; - adverse tax consequences, such as those related to changes in tax laws (including increased tax rates, the imposition of digital services taxes, and the adoption of global corporate minimum taxes and anti-base-erosion rules), changes in the interpretation of existing tax laws, and the heightened scrutiny by tax administrators of companies that have cross-border business activities; - the imposition of customs duties on cross-border data flows for streaming services, such as in the event that the World Trade Organization (WTO) fails to extend the current moratorium on such duties or the moratorium is applied only among WTO member states that support a new e-commerce agreement; - pandemics or epidemics, which could result in decreased economic activity in certain markets, changes in the use of our products or platform, or decreased ability to import, export, ship, or sell our products to supply such services to existing or new customers in international markets; - inflationary pressures, which may increase costs for materials, supplies, and services; - fluctuations in currency exchange rates, which could impact the revenue and expenses of our international operations and expose us to foreign currency exchange rate risk (see the section titled "Foreign Currency Exchange Rate Risk" in Part I, Item 3 of this Quarterly Report); - restrictions on the repatriation of earnings from certain jurisdictions; and - working capital constraints.
+- differing and evolving legal and regulatory requirements in foreign jurisdictions, including laws and regulations pertaining to data privacy and security, consumer protection, tax, telecommunications, trade (including tariffs, quotas, and sanctions), labor, environmental protection, censorship and other content restrictions, AI technologies, intellectual property, and local content and advertising requirements, among others; - exposure to increased corruption risk and compliance with laws such as the U.S. Foreign Corrupt Practices Act, UK Bribery Act, and other anti-corruption laws, U.S. or foreign export controls and sanctions, and local laws requiring the maintenance of accurate books and records and a system of sufficient internal controls; - slower consumer adoption and acceptance of streaming devices and services in other countries; - different or unique competitive pressures, including as a result of competition with other devices that consumers may use to stream TV or existing local traditional TV services and products, including those provided by incumbent TV service providers and local consumer electronics companies; - greater difficulty supporting and localizing Roku streaming devices and our streaming platform, including delivering support and training documentation in languages other than English; - our ability to deliver or provide access to popular streaming apps or content to users in certain international markets; - availability of reliable broadband connectivity in areas targeted for expansion; - challenges and costs associated with staffing and managing foreign operations; - differing legal and court systems, including limited or unfavorable intellectual property protection; - unstable political and economic conditions, social unrest, or economic instability, including due to pandemics, natural disasters, wars, terrorist activity, foreign invasions, tariffs, trade disputes, local or global recessions, diplomatic or economic tensions (such as the tension between China and Taiwan and the conflicts in the Middle East), long-term environmental risks, or climate change; - adverse tax consequences, such as those related to changes in tax laws (including increased tax rates, the imposition of digital services taxes, and the adoption of global corporate minimum taxes and anti-base-erosion rules), changes in the interpretation of existing tax laws, and the heightened scrutiny by tax administrators of companies that have cross-border business activities; - the imposition of customs duties on cross-border data flows for streaming services, such as in the event that the World Trade Organization ("WTO") fails to extend the current moratorium on such duties or the moratorium is applied only among WTO member states that support a new e-commerce agreement; - inflationary pressures, which may increase costs for materials, supplies, and services;

+- fluctuations in currency exchange rates, which could impact the revenue and expenses of our international operations and expose us to foreign currency exchange rate risk (see the section titled "Foreign Currency Exchange Rate Risk" in Part II, Item 7A of this Annual Report); - restrictions on the repatriation of earnings from certain jurisdictions; and - working capital constraints.

-In addition, we may face challenges in successfully deploying our three-phased business model-grow scale, grow engagement, and grow monetization-in international markets.
-Even if we are able to increase our user base in international markets, we may be unable to effectively grow our Streaming Hours or monetize user activity in those markets.
-If we invest substantial time and resources to expand our international operations and are unable to do so successfully and in a timely manner, our business and financial condition may be harmed.
+In addition, we may face challenges in successfully deploying our three-phased business model-scale, engagement, and monetization-in international markets.
+Even if we successfully grow our user base in international markets, we may be unable to effectively grow our Streaming Hours or monetize user activity in those markets.
+If we invest substantial time and resources into international expansion and fail to achieve a timely return on that investment, our business and financial condition may be harmed.